puzzle/ansible-training/content/en/docs/11/_index.en.md

 In this lab we are going to learn how to use Event Driven Ansible.
 For the following tasks, server `node1` and `node2` act as webservers.
 You can use Lab 4.0 as a guideline.

 {{% alert title="Note" color="primary" %}}
-Note, that as of June 2023, EDA is still in developer preview state.
+Note, that as of June 2023, EDA is still in a developer preview state.
 Documentation and all content is work in progress!
 The installation of `ansible-rulebook` and the `ansible.eda` collection works fine on newer Fedora Systems as well as RHEL / Rocky Linux 9.
 At present times, you could have a harder time on other operating systems.
 Be warned...
 {{% /alert %}}